What is a Burn Up Chart & How to Use it?

 Unlike some other burnup charts, ClickUp’s charts are super easy to read and understand!
 This makes it perfect for clients and customers.

-ClickUp’s burn up chart is a Sprint widget in the Dashboard feature.
+ClickUp’s burn up chart is a Sprint widget in ClickUp’s Dashboard.

 In ClickUp’s burn up chart, the total amount of work to do (scope lines) is grey and the vertical axis represents Sprint points (or story points).